yshui/picom/README.md

 * compton may not track focus correctly in all situations.
 The focus tracking code is experimental. `--use-ewmh-active-win` might be helpful.

 * Compton may give ugly shadow to windows with ARGB background if `-z` is enabled, because compton cannot determine their real shapes.
 One may have to disable shadows on those windows with window-type-specific settings in configuration file or `--shadow-exclude`.

-* There are two sets of man pages in the repository: the man pages in groff format (`man/compton.1` & `man/compton-trans.1`) and the man pages in Asciidoc format (`man/compton.1.asciidoc` & `man/compton-trans.1.asciidoc`).
-The Asciidoc man pages are much more up-to-date than the groff ones, and it is viewable online.
-As chjj has not yet expressed his attitude towards switching to Asciidoc man pages, I kept both versions.
-By default the groff version is installed, unless you run `make docs`.

 * The performance of blurring is terrible, probably because of a problem in the X Render implementation.
 Its behavior is driver-dependent: With nvidia-drivers it works but there are strange 1px lines remaining when you operate on windows (not sure if it's a bug in compton or in the driver); with nouveau it's utterly broken.